PDFour4/phishing-analyser/README.md

 ## Planned Features
 To enhance functionality and user experience, we plan to implement the following:
-- **Add a Dashboard for Users**: Provide a dashboard to view past analyses and insights.
 - **Improve UI with Bootstrap or Tailwind CSS**:
   - Enhance design consistency and responsiveness.
   - Add **modals or tooltips** to explain the results and improve user experience.